khseah/FixturesCLI/README.md

 teams, instead of running **fixtures** for each team.
 * **./fixturescli.py addfav** to add additional football teams to the favourite list.
 If a favourite list has not been initialised, this command will not work.
 * **./fixturescli.py deletefav** to delete football teams from the favourite list.
 If a favourite list has not been initialised, this command will not work.
-* **./fixturescli.py listfav** to list the current football teaams in the favourite list.
+* **./fixturescli.py listfav** to list the current football teams in the favourite list.
 If a favourite list has not been initialised, this command will not work.
 * **./fixturescli.py favfixtures** to display the fixtures for all of the football teams in the favourite list.

 ## Technologies